openrndr/orx/orx-noise/README.md

 ### rseq/DemoRseq4D01

 Demo that presents a 3D visualization of points distributed using a 4D quasirandom sequence (R4).
-Each point is represented as a sphere with it position and color derived from the sequence values.
+Each point is represented as a sphere with its position and color derived from the sequence values.

 This function performs the following tasks:
-- Configures the application window dimensions to 720x720 pixels.
 - Initializes a 3D camera for orbital navigation of the scene.
 - Generates 10,000 points in 4D space using the `rSeq4D` function.
 The points are scaled and transformed into 3D positions with an additional w-coordinate for color variation.